 The standard April 1st RMD applies to all other amounts in the plan, including earnings on the pre-1987 balance.
 Due to attrition, this exception applies to fewer people each year, but advisers should still know about it.

 Taxpayers with more than one employer plan will need to calculate the RMD for each plan and take the withdrawal from that particular plan.
 The exception to this rule occurs when a taxpayer has more than one 403(b) account.
 The account owner can aggregate all their 403(b) account balances and take the RMD from just one of the accounts.

 How is the RMD determined for an inherited IRA?

-RMDs from inherited traditional IRAs and Roth IRAs must generally begin by December 31st of the year after the year of the original owner’s death and be taken by the end of each future year.
-There are special exceptions for spouses who inherit.
+RMDs are required from traditional IRAs and Roth IRAs inherited before 2020.
+RMDs must generally begin by December 31st of the year after the original owner’s death and be taken by the end of each future year.
+There are special exceptions for spouses who inherit these accounts.
 The 50% tax penalty applies to missed RMDs from inherited IRAs and Roth IRAs even though Roth IRAs are tax-free.
 When there are multiple beneficiaries, the RMD is based on the oldest beneficiary’s age, unless the inherited IRA was split by the end of the year of death.

-- Failure to take RMDs on time can result in a 50% tax penalty.
+- Failure to take RMDs on time can result in a 50% tax penalty

 - IRAs can be aggregated, and the RMD can be satisfied from just one of the accounts.